AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

     - `CustomSMBIOSGuid` is used for multiboot configuration.
 If you use only macOS, disable it.
     - `DisableIoMapper` is required unless you disable Vt-d in BIOS.
 Quirk recommended for multiboot configuration.
 - Misc
-  - I use `ScanPolicy` 0x00280F03, which means only NVMe and USB drives and only Apple FS, NTFS and EFI partition.
+  - I use `ScanPolicy` 0x00280703, which means only NVMe and USB drives and only Apple FS and EFI partition.
+    - For OpenLinuxBoot 0x00284703 adds bootloader partition.
   - Boot/`LauncherOption` is `Full` for multiboot configuration.
 For installer or when using only macOS, it should be set to `Disabled`.
   - Security/`SecureBootModel` should be set to `Disabled` for installing/updating Sonoma above certain version, and to `j223` for normal use (value for this SMBios only, see [Dortania article](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#securebootmodel)).
 - NVRAM/Bootargs: